-During Stage II, In order to more effectively conduct the LNG Auction process and facilitate the participation of LNG Users, the Operator may divide each Year into successive periods (Scheduling Periods), each of which shall offer a specific number of one or more different categories of Standard LNG Slots.
+During Stage II, in order to more effectively conduct the process and facilitate the participation of LNG Users, the Operator may divide each Year into successive periods (Scheduling Periods), each of which shall offer a specific number of one or more different categories of Standard LNG Slots.
 The characteristics and number of Standard LNG Slots offered in each Programming Period and the length of each Programming Period may differ.
 In determining the Programming Periods, the Operator shall take into account, in particular, the annual and seasonal demand for Gas in the NGTS over the last three years.

-During the First Phase of the LNG Auction, LNG Users shall submit bids for one or more Standard LNG Slots within a tendering period specified in the LNG Auction Manual.
-Where more than one Programming Period has been fixed for the Year to which the LNG Auction relates, the procedure shall be applied in turn for each Programming Period.
+During all stages of the First Phase of the LNG Auction, LNG Users shall submit bids for one or more Series of Slots or Standard LNG Slots, as the case may be, within a tendering period specified in the LNG Auction Manual.
+Where more than one Programming Period has been fixed for the Year to which the LNG Auction relates, the procedure at Stage II shall be applied in turn for each Programming Period.

-Within the time period for submission of tenders, each participating LNG User shall be entitled to submit a tender for each Standard LNG Time Slot.
-Within the same period, a tender submitted or a new amended tender may be withdrawn.
+Within the time period for submission of tenders, each participating LNG User shall be entitled to submit a tender for each Series of Slots or Standard LNG Time Slot offered, as the case may be.
+Within the same period, a tender submitted may be withdrawn or a new amended tender may be submitted.
 Only the last submitted offer is considered by the Operator and commits the LNG User.
 A tender submitted in any way after the closing date for the submission of tenders is not valid and does not produce legal effects.
-The price of the tender must be greater than or equal to the start-up price of the tendering procedure for each category of Standard LNG Slots offered by the Operator in the First Phase of the LNG Auction procedure.
-The starting price shall be calculated on the basis of the booking duration of the LNG Bundled Capacity corresponding to each category of Standard LNG Slots, in accordance with the methodology of the Tariff Regulation.
+The price of the tender must be greater than or equal to the start-up price of the tendering procedure for each Series of Slots or category of individual Standard LNG Time Slots, as the case may be, which are offered by the Operator in the First Phase of the LNG Auction.
+The starting price of the Standard LNG Time Slots for each category shall be calculated on the basis of size and the booking duration of the LNG Bundled Capacity corresponding to that category, in accordance with the methodology of the Tariff Regulation.
+The starting price for each Series of Slots is calculated as the sum of the starting prices of all Standard LNG Time Slots included in that Series.

-The successful bidder of each Standard LNG Time Slot shall be named as the LNG User, who shall submit the bid at the highest price for the bid.
+The successful bidder of each Series of Slots or individual Standard LNG Time Slot shall be named as the LNG User, who shall submit the bid at the highest price for the bid.
 Where two or more Users submitted a tender at the same price, as successful bidder shall be named the User who submitted the tender earlier.
+Following completion of the first phase, the successful bidder of a specific Series of Slots is considered as the successful bidder of each Standard LNG Time Slot included in that series.

 The Operator shall announce the ranking of the Phase A auction for each Standard LNG Slot, which shall not be changed until the completion of the LNG Auction procedure.